 Law Firm Digital Marketing and Why Strategy Matters

 Before the digital age, “marketing” was usually a fairly straightforward affair for law firms.
-A few billboards or public transit ads, some well-placed television commercials, and your job was mostly complete.
+A few billboards or public transit ads, some well-placed television commercials, and your job were mostly complete.
 But today, marketing encompasses a vast sphere of advertising and outreach methods, and not all of them are a good fit for individual law firms.

 With such a wealth of possibilities, how can your law firm approach its marketing activities with an eye toward maximizing your return on the investment, but do it while still upholding the highest standards for integrity and client reputation?